meyfa/CobolCraft/README.md

 ### Source Components

-The program entrypoint is `main.cob`.
-The remaining COBOL sources are located in the `src/` directory, including `src/server.cob`, which contains the bulk of CobolCraft.
+The program entrypoint is `main.cob`, with further sources located in the `src/` directory, notably `src/server.cob`.

-Only functionality that is not feasible in COBOL is implemented in C++, such as low-level TCP socket management, precise timing, or process signal handling, and is located in the `cpp/` directory.
+The `cpp/` directory contains C++ sources that are used to interface with the operating system in ways that are not feasible in COBOL, such as low-level TCP socket management, precise timing, or process signal handling.

 All sources (COBOL and C++) are compiled into a single `cobolcraft` binary.